andrew/ultimate-awesome/README.md

 - [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
 - [awesome-classical-music-playlists](https://github.com/franc00018/awesome-classical-music-playlists) - Awesome Classical Music Playlists.
 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
-- [free-networking-resources](https://github.com/getvmio/free-networking-resources) - Networking Free Resources | This repo collects 32 of free resources for Networking. 🌐 Connect with the world of computer networks through our Networking Nexus repository!
-Discover a comprehensive library of free networking resources and courses.
-With our interactive online playground, master the .
+- [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
+Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
 - [DeepLearning-pwcn](https://github.com/Gojay001/DeepLearning-pwcn) - There are paper with code and note in terms of deep learning.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
 - [awesome-la-papers](https://github.com/hallerpatrick/awesome-la-papers) - A curated list of resources related to linear attention mechanisms.